-What Are the Most Commonly-Used PGRs?
+What Are the Most Common PGRs for Plant Growth?

 Many types of PGRs aid in the control of plant growth across many species.
 However, when it comes to cannabis cultivation, the three main types typically in use are paclobutrazol, daminozide, and chlormequat chloride.

 Paclobutrazol is a plant growth retardant that functions as a gibberellic acid antagonist.
 By binding to certain enzymes, paclobutrazol reduces the ability of the plant to synthesize terpenes.
 It also reduces the ability of the plant to produce the all-important intoxiating compound THC.

 Fewer terpenes and lower quantities of THC only serve to diminish the many medicinal properties of the cannabis plant.
 As a result of this the entourage effect — the synergies that play out between plant compounds — can’t take place as nature intended since all the compounds aren’t present.